 Your business started with a vision.
-Now it is time to get in touch with clothing manufacturers and let them do the magic to turn your ideas into a saleable product.
-The reputation and success of your business will depend on how well it is executed so ensuring you prepare the specifications in advance will get you off on the right foot.
+Now, it is time to get in touch with clothing manufacturers and let them do the magic that will turn your ideas into a saleable product.
+The reputation and success of your business will depend on how well this process is executed, so ensuring you prepare the specifications in advance will get you off on the right foot.

 In this article, we will demystify tech packs and make sure you have the right knowledge and confidence to address this important stage of launching a clothing brand.
-A standardised way of communication between you and your clothing manufacturer is key to ensure efficient and qualitative garment production.
+A standardized form of communication between you and your clothing manufacturer is key to ensure efficient and qualitative garment production.
 The good news is that once you polish these technical specifications, the final result will not disappoint.

-A tech pack is one of the most crucial fashion business tools when taking your ideas through to the production stage.
+A tech pack is one of the most crucial fashion business tools when you're in the process of taking your ideas through to the production stage.
 It is important to have a detailed tech pack on hand when you are engaging in a conversation with a manufacturer, and don’t be afraid to put down more detail than might seem necessary.
 After all, you don’t want to be financially responsible for any errors.

 Creating a Tech Pack

 Supplying your clothing manufacturer with the correct specifications leaves less room for misinterpretation.
-It’s important not to leave anything to chance, so creating a comprehensive tech pack will harmonise the production process.
+It’s important not to leave anything to chance, so creating a comprehensive tech pack will harmonize the production process.

 - Sketches and descriptions